Endowed Scholars Program in Medical Science

 Individuals who already hold tenure-track faculty positions at UT Southwestern or elsewhere are not eligible.

-Essential features of the program are:
+Essential features of the Endowed Scholars Program are:

-- Funding supports independent research activities, partial salary, and fringe benefits of each newly appointed assistant professor.
+- Funding supports independent research activities, partial salary, and fringe benefits of each newly appointed Assistant Professor.

 - Up to four scholars are appointed each year.